rawify/Quaternion.js/README.md

 ---
 Gets a quaternion by a rotation given as an axis and angle

+Quaternion.fromMatrix(matrix)
+---
+Gets a quaternion given a rotation matrix, either as a 1x9 array or a 3x3 array.

 Quaternion.fromEuler(Φ, θ, ψ[, order="ZXY"])
 ---
 Gets a quaternion given three Euler angles.
 The angles are applied from right to left.